Have you ever considered a trip to the Grand Duchy of Luxembourg?

 A place called the most beautiful balcony in Europe must offer some interesting views and Chemin de la Corniche truly delivers. hovering high above the lower town, the views over the historic structures and buildings nestled along the Alzette River below are indeed absolutely astonishing.

-The Bock Casemates were originally built by the Spanish during the 18th century as part of the city’s defence structure.
+The Bock Casemates were built and then further extended over time by a mixture of nations including Burgundians, the Spaniards, the French, the Austrians and the German Confederation the as part of the city’s defence structure.
 This impressive stronghold at the time consisted of three fortified rings with 24 forts, 16 other defensive installations and indeed 23 kilometres of casemates (underground tunnels).
 These tunnels had the capacity to shelter thousands of soldiers along with workshops, kitchens, bakeries, slaughter-houses and much more to guarantee the continued care of the population in case of a siege or attack.

-Most of the historic defence construction were later demolished when they became obsolete in more modern times.
+Most of the historic defence construction were demolished after the declaration of neutrality in 1867.
 However, the casemates carved into the underground could not been removed without also demolishing parts of the city above.
-Hence they were merely sealed; with still around 17 kilometres of this construction remaining open to the public today.
+Hence they were merely sealed; with still around 17 kilometres of this construction remaining which in part is actually open to the public today.

 Luxembourg City is also home to Notre Dame Cathedral, also called the Luxembourg City Cathedral.

 Originally a Jesuit church, construction of the cathedral started in 1613, featuring a late gothic architecture whilst also having many renaissance elements.
-It was consecrated as the Church of Our Lady in the mid-19th centruy and in 1870 was elevated to the Cathedral of Notre-Dame by Pape Pius IX.
+It was consecrated as the Church of Our Lady in the mid-19th century and in 1870 was elevated to the Cathedral of Notre-Dame by Pope Pius IX.

 Place d’Armes, located in the pedestrian part of the old town, is a popular spot and boasts a large number of stores, cafes and restaurants.